flowslate/www-site/src/content/blog/schema-drift-announcement.md

 **Best for:** Production environments, regulated industries, and complex warehouses where schema stability is paramount.

-In this mode, FlowSlate acts as a gatekeeper.
+In this mode, Saddle Data acts as a gatekeeper.
 *   **Detection:** When a new (or missing) column is detected...
 *   **Action:** The pipeline is immediately **Paused**.
 The run status is marked as `Drift Detected`.
 *   **Notification:** An alert is sent to your team: "Schema Drift Detected: New column `user_score` found."
 *   **Resolution:** You can log in, review the change in our new **Drift Details** view, and click **"Approve & Sync"**.
-FlowSlate will then safely migrate the schema and resume the pipeline.
+Saddle Data will then safely migrate the schema and resume the pipeline.

 ## Robust NoSQL Support